danibram/adyen-client/README.md

         merchantAccount: 'YOUR MERCHANT ACCOUNT'
         username: 'YOUR USERNAME',
         password: 'YOUR PASSWORD'
-    }

-    development = TRUE or FALSE //indicates that your are on development, for production is not neccesary */ var aClient = adyenClient(opts, development);
+        development: Boolean //TRUE or FALSE indicates that your are on development, for production is not neccesary }

+*/
+var aClient = adyenClient(opts);
 ```
 Then you have the client initialized, now you have access to this methods, every method return a promise, and you need to follow the adyen documentation to know how pass the data: